Welcome To Sa Coma | Home

 For some bizarre reason the nearby resort of Cala Millor holds its annual Tourism Week during the last week of September, when ironically most of the tourists have actually left the island.
 This annual event features a number of sports competitions, concerts, and a spectacular and colourful parade of floats through the town.

-attracts over 50 hot air balloons from all over Europe including teams from Great Britain, Sweden, Germany,
+in 1994 and attracts over 50 hot air balloons from all over Europe including teams from Great Britain, Sweden, Germany,

 Austria, Switzerland, Belgium, France, The Netherlands, Portugal, the Czech Republic, Slovakia, Poland, Russia,